wiremock/wiremock.org/_docs/stubbing.md

 ## Editing stubs

-Existing stub mappings can be modified, provided they have been assigned an ID.
+In Java, Existing stub mappings can be modified, provided they have been assigned an ID.

-In Java:
+To do the equivalent via the JSON API, `PUT` the edited stub mapping to `/__admin/mappings/{id}`

+{% codetabs %}

+{% codetab Java %}

 ```java
 wireMockServer.stubFor(get(urlEqualTo("/edit-this"))